10 Oct Need window box ideas? Get our new book!

-We’re feeling quite proud of it, and thrilled that we could put a fresh spin on the timeless pursuit of gardening in your window.
+We’re proud of it, and thrilled that we could put a fresh spin on the timeless pursuit of gardening in your window.

 The full title is How to Window Box: Small-Space Plants to Grow Indoors or Out because it demonstrates how to cultivate a mini garden on both sides of your sill.
-Projects range from super easy to somewhat ambitious.
+Window box ideas and projects range from super easy to somewhat ambitious.

 Speaking of difficulty!
 Writing this book was wild.
 The deadlines were tight (to get HtWB in your hands before the spring growing season) so we were planting and shooting boxes back to back while researching soil mixes and ordering plants from our local nurseries as the boxes peaked and bloomed, and well, you get the idea.
 January through August of this year, we were consumed.